Johnson Controls FX Server, FX80 and FX90 (Update A)

 0/2

-HARDENINGImplement network segmentation to isolate FX devices and FX Server from non-critical systems
+HARDENINGImplement network segmentation to isolate FX Server and FX80/FX90 devices from business networks and untrusted systems

 API: /api/v1/advisories/2b5f4c1e-7907-43c0-9a8d-31bb402f07ce